yenesey/sqlite-tree-store/README.md

 This module is suitable when you need:
 - a simple schema-less store for quick prototyping (like "minimal mongo")
 - to store config data in SQLite instead of .json files
-- combined store of document (tree) & relational data models
+- combined store of document (object tree) & relational data

 ## Example